zero-one01/pass-winmenu/README.md

 ## Setup

-Setup is as easy as downloading the zip file for the lates release and extracting it anywhere you want.
+Setup is as easy as downloading the zip file for the latest release and extracting it anywhere you want.

 By default, the application comes with a portable version of GPG, which stores its keys under `lib/GnuPG/home`.
 If you already have GPG installed, you can instruct pass-winmenu to use it by changing the value of `gpg-bin-dir`